Which acid is used in soft drink?

 The bubbles in fizzy drinks are caused by carbon dioxide (CO2).
 Carbon dioxide is a colourless odourless gas that dissolves in water under pressure.
 The carbon dioxide forms a very weak carbonic acid, (H2C03) which causes the tingly sensation on your tongue.
 The amount of carbonic acid created depends on the pressure.

-READ: What is a worst nightmare?
+READ: What is a good substitute for chocolate syrup?

 How do sodas get their fizz?